 Between November 2011 and January 2012, we entered into various costless collars to mitigate our exposure to oil price volatility and enhance predictability of our cash flows in 2012 and 2013.
 As of January 13, 2012, we have hedged a total of 1,060,000 Bbl of oil for 2012 and a total of 780,000 Bbl of oil for 2013.
 For 2012, all collars have a price floor of \$90.00/Bbl and price ceilings that range from \$104.20/Bbl to \$113.75/Bbl.
 For 2013, all collars have price floors of \$85.00/Bbl or \$90.00/Bbl and price ceilings that range from \$102.25/Bbl to \$110.40/Bbl.
-These costless collars may limit our potential gains if oil prices rice above the specified price ceilings.
+These costless collars may limit our potential gains if oil prices rise above the specified price ceilings.
 For additional information, see "Risk Factors-Hedging Transactions, or the Lack Thereof, May Limit Our Potential Gains and Could Result in Financial Losses" and "Management's Discussion and Analysis of Financial Condition and Results of Operations-Quantitative and Qualitative Disclosures About Market Risk-Commodity Price Exposure."

 In December 2011, we amended and restated our senior secured revolving credit agreement.
 This amendment increased the maximum facility amount from \$150 million to \$400 million.
 Borrowings are limited to the lesser of \$400 million or the borrowing base, which will be \$100 million immediately following this offering.
+On January 25, 2012, we borrowed an additional \$10.0 million under this agreement which brought our total borrowings to \$123.0 million.